IBM/aspera-cli/README.md

 EOF
 ```

-Note that the loging options are kept in the cronfile instead of conf file to allow execution on command line with output on command line.
+Note that the logging options are kept in the cronfile instead of conf file to allow execution on command line with output on command line.

 ## Candidate detection for creation or update (or deletion)